8 Tips For Keeping Your Dog Cool

-1. Avoid assumption
+1. Avoid Assumption

 You might like to sunbathe, as do most pets however it certainly isn’t the safest place to be for your pet.
-If your dog is panting, dribbling, and increasingly ‘grinning’ it’s time to move him or her to a cooler spot or indoors.
+If your dog is panting, dribbling, and increasingly ‘grinning’, it’s time to move him or her to a cooler spot or indoors.

-A great idea is setting up a paddling pool in the shade, if your dog takes to it it can be a lovely way for them to cool down.
+A great idea is setting up a paddling pool in the shade.
+If your dog takes to it, it can be a lovely way for them to cool down.

-Make sure your pets always have access to fresh water and keep them well hydrated, if you are all going out make sure you carry some water for them.
+Make sure your pets always have access to fresh water and keep them well hydrated.
+If you are all going out, make sure you carry some water for them.

 Never leave your dog in cars, conservatories or greenhouses!
 Please don’t, this is how dogs die extremely quickly as temperatures can soar to deadly heights for a dog within minutes, even in the shade, even with the windows open!

-8. Cool Spaces
+8. Give Access Cool Spaces

-Make sure they have access to a cool place in the house such as a tiled floor, a room which is naturally cooler than the rest of the house or get an aircon and keep windows shut during the day.
+Make sure your pets have access to a cool place in the house such as a tiled floor, a room which is naturally cooler than the rest of the house or get an aircon and keep windows shut during the day.
 If you have none of these options perhaps consider getting a cooling mat.

 Pets who struggle overall with breathing such as certain bull breeds such as bulldogs and small dogs such as pugs and cats similar to Persians really suffer in the heat so take extra special care with them.